Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Symptoms

-The characteristic onset of the disease is absent.
-Several options are possible: acute, subacute, but more often with a long period of precursors, which can last for several weeks or more than one month.
+The disease has no characteristic onset.
+Several options are possible: acute, subacute, but more often with a long period of precursors, which can last several weeks or more than one month.

-The set of symptoms preceding the height of the disease and united by a common name polymyalgia rheumatica includes the following manifestations:
+A set of symptoms preceding the height of the disease and united by a common name polymyalgia rheumatica, includes the following manifestations:

 General malaise;